cspr-rad/kairos-spec/src/spec.typ

 == Architecture Components <architecture-components>
 === Client CLI <cli>

-The client CLI's user interface (UI) is comprised of commands allowing a user to deposit, transfer, and withdraw funds allocated in their L2 account.
+The client CLI's user interface (UI) is comprised of commands allowing users to deposit, transfer, and withdraw funds allocated in their L2 account.
 Once a user executes any of the commands, the client delegates the bulk of the work to the L2 node (@l2-node).
-Moreover, the client CLI can be used to verify past state changes and to query account balances as well as transfers.
+Moreover, the client CLI can be used to verify past state changes and to query account balances and transfers.

 // Web UI is now post-version 0.1
 // == Web UI